AnnaPeng/DV_FinalProject/00 Doc/DV_FinalProject.knit.md

 ##14.
 Create a Four Highest Co2 Set, and drag it to Filters.
 Set this Filter to All.
 ![](set.png)
 ![](sf.png)
-The numbers show that these four brands are pretty popular in UK so they have the highest sum of Co2 emissions; the color tells us that Mercedes-Benz and Volkswagen are more environmentally friedly (VW really?). http://www.dw.com/en/vw-98000-petrol-cars-affected-by-co2-emissions-cheating-scam/a-18825262
+###Conclusion: The numbers show that these four brands are pretty popular in UK so they have the highest sum of Co2 emissions; the color tells us that Mercedes-Benz and Volkswagen are more environmentally friedly (VW really?).
+http://www.dw.com/en/vw-98000-petrol-cars-affected-by-co2-emissions-cheating-scam/a-18825262

-##<span style="color:red">Barcharts</span> (start with a blue thing and a green thing) - also demonstrate Table Calculations
+##<span style="color:red">Barcharts</span> (start with a blue thing and a green thing)

-##Barcharts Story (start with a blue thing and a green thing) + Table Calculations
+##Barcharts Story (start with a blue thing and a green thing)

 ##1.
 Drag Year and Transmission Type to Rows, and Noise Level to Columns